Strap in, folks. This is a ‘hair on fire’ article.

 ‘Like but oh grammar’?
 This woman is an English teacher?
 As long as you use the right pronoun, it’s all good.

-To the credit of the News and Observer article wraps up with by detailing Jordan’s involvement in radical groups and notes her arrest at Moral Monday:
+To the credit of the News and Observer article wraps up by detailing Jordan’s involvement in radical groups and notes her arrest at Moral Monday:

 Jordan, who wore a ‘Black Lives Matter’ t-shirt as she made her presentation, has a history of activism.
 She’s a member of the social justice caucus for Organize 2020, a group formed by the N.C.
 Association of Educators.